As a result of its daily activities, the University generates significant quantities of waste.

 Ink Cartridge Recycling

-All university ink cartridges can be returned to Office Depot, our stationary supplier, upon request.
+All university ink cartridges can be returned to Office Depot, our stationery supplier, upon request.

 This service is provided free of charge.